-Mr. Vikas Malhotra was appointed as an Additional Director in executive capacity, based on the recommendation made by Nomination and Remuneration Committee, by the Board of Directors, with effect from 23rd July, 2022 and he was further regularized by the members of the Company as Whole-time Director on the Board, in the Annual General Meeting held on 17th September, 2021.
-In current financial year, Mr. Malhotra retires by rotation and being eligible, offers himself for re-appointment pursuant to the Articles of Association of the Company.
+Mr. Dibyendu Raychaudhury, Chief Financial Officer of the Company, was appointed as an Additional Director in executive capacity, based on the recommendation made by Nomination and Remuneration Committee, by the Board of Directors, with effect from 23rd September, 2022, to hold office up to the date of the forthcoming Annual General Meeting.
+Mr. Raychaudhury has been recommended by the Board of Directors to the members of the Company to be regularized as Whole-time Director on the Board at the Eighth Annual General Meeting to be held in the year 2023.
+Mr. Raychaudhury was appointed as the Chief Financial Officer, being KMP, with effect from 1st August, 2017.

-Ms. Sangeeta Pendurkar, who was appointed as an Additional (Independent) Director, basis recommendation of the Nomination and Remuneration Committee, by the Board of Directors with effect from 8th December, 2020, was regularized by the members of the Company as Non-Executive Independent Director on the Board, at the Annual General Meeting held on 17th September, 2021
+Mr. Dilip Jose Puthiyidathu was appointed as an Additional (Independent) Director, based on the recommendation of Nomination and Remuneration Committee, by the Board of Directors with effect from 22nd December, 2022, to hold office up to the date of the forthcoming Annual General Meeting.
+Further, the Board also recommended to the members of the Company to regularize/appoint him as Non-Executive Independent Director of the Company.